Serjeant-at-law: Decline and abolition

 The decline of the Serjeants-at-Law started in 1596, when Francis Bacon persuaded Elizabeth I to appoint him "Queen's Counsel Extraordinary" (QC), a new creation which gave him precedence over the Serjeants.
 This was not a formal creation, in that he was not granted a patent of appointment, but in 1604 James I saw fit to finally award this.
 The creation of Queen's (or King's) Counsel was initially small; James I created at least one other, and Charles I four.
 Following the English Restoration this increased, with a few appointed each year.
 The largest change came about with William IV, who appointed an average of nine a year, and following him approximately 12 were created a year, with an average of 245 at any one time.

 Every new Queen's Counsel created reduced the Serjeants in importance, since even the most junior QC took precedence over the most senior Serjeant.
 Although appointments were still made to the Serjeants-at-Law, the King's Serjeant and the King's Ancient Serjeant, and several Serjeants were granted patents of precedence which gave them superiority over QCs, the Victorian era saw a decline in appointments.
 The rule that all common law judges must be Serjeants was circumvented: anyone chosen to be a judge would be appointed a Serjeant, and immediately thereafter a judge.
 In 1834 Lord Brougham issued a mandate which opened up pleading in the Court of Common Pleas to every barrister, Serjeant or not, and this was followed for six years until the Serjeants successfully petitioned the Queen to overturn it as invalid.

 The Serjeants only enjoyed their returned status for another six years, however, before Parliament intervened.
 The Practitioners in Common Pleas Act 1846, from 18 August 1846, allowed all barristers to practise in the Court of Common Pleas.
 The next and final blow was the Judicature Act 1873, which came into force on 1 November 1875.
 Section 8 provided that common law judges need no longer be appointed from the Serjeants-at-Law, removing the need to appoint judicial Serjeants.
 With this Act and the rise of the Queen's Counsel, there was no longer any need to appoint Serjeants, and the practice ended.

+The last English serjeant at the bar, the "rather undistinguished" Frederick Lowten Spinks, died in 1899.
+The last English serjeant was Nathaniel Lindley, Baron Lindley, who had been made a serjeant so that he could be appointed a judge of the Common Pleas.
+He died in 1921.